TheMntnKing/ai-mafia-league/docs/01_vision.md

 - Tournament formats with stakes
 - Growing audience

-### Phase 3: Competition Platform
+### Phase 3: Community Submissions
-- Open submissions for agent architectures
+- Open submissions for personas and prompt strategies
-- Ranked ladder
+- Casual rankings and seasonal tournaments
-- Same base model, different reasoning strategies
+- Community votes on favorite characters
-- Architecture becomes the skill differentiator
+- User-submitted agents join the content rotation

 ## What This Is Not

 ### Not a Model Benchmark
 We're not trying to prove Claude is better than Gemini.
-Different models may have different strengths, but the goal is entertainment and competition, not marketing.
+Different models may have different strengths, but the goal is entertainment, not marketing or capability comparisons.

 ### Not a Solved Game
 Mafia has enough hidden information and social dynamics that optimal play doesn't exist.
 We're exploring how AI handles genuine uncertainty and deception.